Explorers Program

 An Explorer mission observes Sagittarius A*, the Milky Way's central black hole, flaring.

 The Explorers Program is a NASA exploration program that provides flight opportunities for physics, geophysics, heliophysics, and astrophysics investigations from space.
 Launched in 1958, Explorer 1 was the first spacecraft of the United States to achieve orbit.
 Over 90 space missions have been launched since.
 Starting with Explorer 6, it has been operated by NASA, with regular collaboration with a variety of other institutions, including many international partners.

 Launchers for the Explorers Program have included Juno I, Juno II, various Thor, Scout, Delta and Pegasus launch vehicles, and Falcon 9.

-The program has three classes: Medium-Class Explorers (MIDEX), Small Explorers (SMEX), and University-Class Explorers (UNEX), with select Missions of Opportunity operated with other agencies.
+The program has four classes: Probe Explorers, Medium-Class Explorers (MIDEX), Small Explorers (SMEX), and University-Class Explorers (UNEX), with select Missions of Opportunity operated with other agencies.

 History

 Early Explorer satellites

 Launch of Explorer 1 on the Juno I launch vehicle.